Zephyr (operating system): Configuration and build system

-Zephyr uses Kconfig and devicetree as its configuration systems, inherited from the Linux kernel but implemented in the programming language Python for portability to non-Unix operating systems.
+Zephyr uses Kconfig and devicetree as its configuration systems, inherited from the Linux kernel, but implemented in Python programming language for portability to non-Unix operating systems.
 The RTOS build system is based on CMake, which allows Zephyr applications to be built on Linux, macOS, and Microsoft Windows.

+West utility tool

+Zephyr has a general-purpose tool called West for managing repositories, downloading programs to hardware, etc.

 Kernel

 Early Zephyr kernels used a dual nanokernel plus microkernel design.
 In December 2016, with Zephyr 1.6, this changed to a monolithic kernel.

 The kernel offers several features that distinguish it from other small OSes: